huggingface/blog/audio-datasets.md

            'sampling_rate': 16000}}
 ```

 Great!
-We can see that we've only got the two required columns `text` and `audio`.
+We can see that we've got the two required columns `text` and `audio`.
 The `text` is a string with the sample
 transcription and the `audio` a 1-dimensional array of amplitude values at a sampling rate of 16KHz.
 That's our
 dataset loaded!